Rally (RLY) Price Hits $0.23 on Exchanges

 According to CryptoCompare, “Rally is an open network for digital creators, crypto influencers, brands and celebrities to build tokenized communities.
 It provides creators with tools to build virtual economies that extend their brands while also providing community benefits and new economic incentives for fans to engage with their favourite creators.
 Creator Coins are digital currencies that represent the brands of Creators.
 Creator Coins are the first in the long line of customizable, Creator-branded blockchain tools on the Rally Network. “

-It is usually not possible to purchase alternative cryptocurrencies such as Rally directly using U.S. dollars.
-Investors seeking to trade Rally should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Rally directly using US dollars.
+Investors seeking to acquire Rally should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rally using one of the aforementioned exchanges.

 Receive News & Updates for Rally Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rally and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.